regebro/supporting-python-3/source/intro.rst

 support Python 3 is a day when you are blocking your users from porting, and a day when Python 3 users have to look for another package than yours.
-In this case you should really try to port immediately, and if you have dependencies that is not ported, then help port them first.
+In this case you should really try to port immediately, and if you have dependencies that are not ported, then help port them first.

 ---------------------------------------------------------------------------
 What if I can't port right now?